Brewer219/osticket-prereqs/README.md

 ## <h7>Install Visual C++ Redistributable</h7>

-## 1. Go back into osTicket-Installation Folder and click 'VC_redist.x86.exe' to install the neccessary libraries.
+## 1. I went back into my osTicket-Installation Folder again and click 'VC_redist.x86.exe' to install the neccessary libraries as shown in image below:

 <details><summary>See screenshots</summary>